Learning by Surprise: Adaptive Mitigation of Model Collapse in Large Language Models: Measuring model collapse: a standard measure, and three new ones

-\item \textbf{Gini coefficient.} This measures the inequality of the next-token probability distribution.
-A high Gini coefficient indicates that the model assigns most of the probability mass to a small number of tokens, suggesting reduced diversity.
-Given a probability vector $q = (q_1, q_2, \dots, q_n)$, the Gini coefficient is defined as:
+\item The \textbf{Gini coefficient} measures the inequality of the next-token probability distribution.
+A high Gini coefficient indicates that the model concentrates most of the probability mass on a small number of tokens.
+Formally, given a probability vector $q = (q_1, q_2, \dots, q_m)$, the Gini coefficient is defined as:

-where $n$ is the number of candidate tokens (here, $n=100$).
-The Gini coefficient ranges between $0$ and $1$, where 0 indicates perfect equality (all tokens are equally probable), while higher values indicate increasing concentration of probabilities on fewer tokens.
+where $m$ is the number of candidate tokens (here, $m=100$). $G(q) \in [0, 1]$, where $0$ indicates perfect equality (all tokens are equally probable) and higher values indicate an increasing concentration of probabilities on fewer tokens.

-\item \textbf{Collapsed predictions.} This measure captures extreme overconfidence and deterministic behaviour in next-token prediction.
-Given a probability vector $q=(q_1,\dots,q_n)$, we say a prediction is \emph{collapsed} if there is probability that exceeds the threshold $\tau=0.99$.
+\item The \textbf{percentage of collapsed predictions} captures extreme overconfidence and near-deterministic behavior in next-token prediction, where the probability mass becomes highly concentrated on a single dominant token.
+Formally, given a probability vector $q=(q_1,\dots,q_m)$, we define a prediction as \emph{collapsed} if any probability exceeds the threshold $\tau = 0.99$.
 Thus, we define the collapse indicator $C(q)$ as 1 if the prediction is collapsed:

 \end{enumerate}